 Office furniture repair is provided by the Building Maintenance Unit.
 The Work Order Form should include a complete description of the type of furniture and repairs needed.
 An estimated cost will be provided if requested.

 Painting of interior areas is provided and scheduled by the Building Maintenance Unit.
 Office painting can be scheduled as a rechargeable service.

 Pest control is provided on an as-needed basis by Facilities & Operations staff or an outside contractor.
 Report any pest or rodent sightings to Facilities & Operations.

 Plumbing problems such as overflowing toilets, plugged water fountains, pipe breaks are given a priority one status and should be reported immediately by calling 762-3223 or by submitting a Work Order Form.
 After hours call Public Safety at 762-3335.

 Projects for construction and renovations are administered by the assigned Facilities project manager.
-Projects are initiated by submitting a Work Order Form.
+Projects are initiated by submitting a Project Request Form.

 Recharging departments is conducted for non-routine maintenance through the Service Unit Billing Process.

 Recycling containers within each suite are emptied by the Housekeeping Services Unit on a routine basis.
 If you need an extra pickup call Facilities & Operations.

 Renovation of facilities is planned and supervised by the Architectural/Engineering Services Unit.
 To initiate a project, submit a Project Request Form.
 Note that departments are charged for work performed by contractors.